The Next Star: Singles

 Each of the six finalists also got to record a single, which are available on iTunes or on the show's season two compilation EP.

 Season 3 (2010)

 The Next Star returns with a third season.
+The most popular season yet.
 Host Adamo Ruggiero, Judges Suzie McNeil, Steve Cranwell, and Christopher Ward.
 This contains the first Christmas themed episode.
 The song was "All I Want For Christmas Is You" by Mariah Carey.

 The Top 6

 Singles

 The top six were called back to Toronto once again around December to perform a top 6 group music video of the Christmas song "All I Want For Christmas is You".

 Season 4 (2011)

 The fourth season of The Next Star premiered on July 18, 2011.
 All three judges and host Adamo returned for the season.
 The season got a new logo – a big star with the show title on it.
 This season also had a new intro and the theme was slightly modified for the opening title sequence.
 For the first time since the first season, Calgary, Alberta was one of the 6 audition cities.

 The Top 6 were revealed to Canada August 2011.